Analyzing Linear DSGE models: the Method of Undetermined Markov States: The Method of Undetermined Markov States

 for $i \in \left\{1,\dots, N\right\}$.
 The first equation is the state equation and the second is the measurement equation. \end{ddef} To ensure that such a solution exists, I will maintain the following assumption throughout this paper: \begin{Ass} Matrices $\mathbf{A}_0,\mathbf{A}_1$, vectors $B_0, B_1, D_0, D_1$ and the scalar $\rho$ are such that Model $\mathcal{A}$ meets the conditions for a unique MSV equilibrium in \cite{Mccallum1983non}. \end{Ass}

 There are several reasons for focusing on the unique MSV equilibrium.
 First, such an equilibrium has been shown to be E-stable in \cite{Mccallum2003unique}.
-Second, if the model satisfies the \cite{Blanchard1980solution} conditions, then the solution coincides with the MSV.
-In some cases, if the \cite{Blanchard1980solution} conditions are not met so that the equilibrium is indeterminate, one can still construct a unique MSV solution.
+Second, any model belonging to class $\mathcal{A}$ that satisfies the \cite{Blanchard1980solution} conditions has a solution that coincides with the MSV.\footnote{This may not be the case however if there are more than one endogenous state variable.
+See discussion in the Online Appendix B.} In some cases, if the \cite{Blanchard1980solution} conditions are not met so that the equilibrium is indeterminate, one can still construct a unique MSV solution.
 As a result, the MSV solution concept is more general.
 Third, recent contributions such as \cite{Angeletos2021determinacy} show that the presence of indeterminacy may be an artifact of the assumption of perfect transmission of knowledge: if the latter is only slightly imperfect, then only the MSV solution emerges.

 With this in mind, the main contribution of this paper is to recast the dynamics of both $y_{i,t}$ and $k_t$ in terms of a stochastic process that is explicitly forward looking: a finite-state Markov chain.